scds/intro-python/lessons/lesson2.md

 ## Lesson Objectives
 - Use variables to store data
 - Print data to the console
+- Use comments to make notes in our program

 <!-- ## Lesson Video
 The following video demonstrates each of the steps outlined below in text.